the-frey/generation-ships/README.md

 ### Contributing

 Play the game and issue a pull request with your ideas, we'd love to hear them.
+Make sure that if you add cards, you also add them to the card manifest markdown file.

 ### License